-Hospitalists are fully trained, licensed internal medicine specialists who provide care for hospitalized patients and are available 24 hours a day, seven days a week, to respond to any changes in your condition.
+Hospitalists are fully-trained, licensed internal medicine specialists who provide care for hospitalized patients.
+They are based in the hospital and are available 24 hours a day, seven days a week, to respond to any changes in the condition of hospitalized patients.

-Hospitalists work with your primary care doctor, surgeons, specialists, nurses, radiologists, therapists, pharmacists and others involved in your care.
+They work with patients’ primary care doctors, surgeons, specialists, nurses, radiologists, therapists, pharmacists and other health care providers.